 ?>

 Here I am looping through the videos and printing the video title and video id.
-If we get the value of nextPageToken
+You can print the other information as well depending on your requirement.
+Print the variable $arr_list and you will see all details received from API.

 Ajax Call